Frankiwy/SaRAIA/Dataset/README.md

-The folder stores Brightness Temperatures (BTs) measured by ABI (Advenced Baseline Imager) on board the GOES-17 (137.2° west) geostationary satellite.
+The folder stores Brightness Temperatures (BTs) measured by Advanced Baseline Imager (ABI) on board the GOES-17 (137.2° west) geostationary satellite.
 The files are stored in .mat formats.
 Each file contains:
 - two matrices of latitude (deg) and longitude (deg)